 Earlier in the day, the Prince of Orange and Princess Máxima, accompanied by their three daughters, attended a final rehearsal for tomorrow’s inauguration at the Nieuwe Kerk.
 Festivities begin tomorrow, April 30, at 10am local time, when Queen Beatrix signs the Act of Abdication.
 This will be followed by a balcony appearance, with the inauguration taking place at 2pm.Filed under Dutch Royals

-Tagged Dutch Abdication 2013, Dutch Inauguration 2013, King Willem-Alexander, Princess Beatrix, Queen Máxima, Tiaras.
+Tagged Dutch Abdication 2013, Dutch Inauguration 2013, King Willem-Alexander of The Netherlands, Princess Beatrix of the Netherlands, Queen Máxima of the Netherlands, Tiaras.